Macumbafeh/TotemPlatesOnyxiaTBC/README.md

 # TotemPlatesOnyxiaTBC
 Modified version which hide totem nameplate to show icons, it also remove nameplate from minions like Treant.

-It modify the nameplates of Venomous Snake from hunter's trap
+It also modify the nameplates of
+- Venomous Snake/Viper from hunter's trap
+- Treant from druid
+- Water Elemental from mage
+- Shadowfiend from priest
+- Gargoyle from DK

 Modified also the icons to be HD and thin